fareen341/Django-notes/README.md

 </pre>

 <a name="nineteen"><h2>2.17 Class Based Views (CBV)</h2></a><br>
-Base Class-Based Views / Base View<br>
+Base Class-Based Views / Base View: have different method for get and post request.<br>
-Generic Class-Based Views / Generic View<br>
+Generic Class-Based Views / Generic View: have ListView, FormView, CreateView, UpdateView, DeleteView<br>

 To understand more on class based views follow: https://www.dennisivy.com/post/django-class-based-views/#:~:text=So%20what%20are%20class%20based,make%20our%20application%20more%20DRY.